Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 3. Your code is very succinct, so I definitely learned some things about writing code in a line or two rather than a whole block of code.

+#### Response

+Thank you -- I'll try to add some more comments to the code.
+That's a good point.

 ### Ashley's comments

 1. This is such an impressive project!
 I loved all the analysis you did, walking through your process, visualizing the results using heatmaps, and giving a summary explanation.
 It helped me better understand the most important takeaways in a concise way.